 I hope that by posting this recipe in Mid-December, the Pumpkin craze has not ended yet.
 Is everyone sick of pumpkin by now?
 If you are like me, you never get tired of it!
 Here’s a pumpkin bread that can also be made into muffins.
-It’s a healthy spin on the traditional recipe.
+It’s a healthy spin on the traditional recipe which sacrifices no flavor or texture.
+These are moist, chocolatey, filling yet light.
 I serve this as breakfast, snacks, and give it to neighbors for Holiday treats.
 Sometimes it even shows up in the kids’ lunchboxes.

 I don’t believe that anyone should ever feel guilty about eating any particular food.
 There’s room for everything in every diet, right?
 Well, if any recipe was ever guilt-free, this would be the one.
 This bread is chocked full of nutrition from all whole foods.
 Following is all the glorious nutrition you will get from two 1 inch slices of this bread or 2 regular muffins: